 Flexport is a digitally enabled freight forwarder that helps other businesses to transport and store goods across the globe.
-Contrary to traditional freight forwarders, Flexport relies on software to aid the shipment process, allowing their customers to gain more transparency.

 The business model of Flexport is based on various services around the shipment of goods.
 Their main source of income comes from the fees of transporting goods.
 Other revenue streams include storing goods (i.e. warehousing), their customs brokerage, shipment insurance as well as trade financing offers.

 The model has proven to be a huge success so far.
 Founded in 2015, Flexport has managed to amass a valuation of $8.1 billion.

 Flexport is a digitally enabled freight forwarding company that offers logistics services to other businesses.

 It helps these businesses to move goods across the globe while providing a software for tracking, analytics and other purposes.